terrydolan/catmon-img-classifier/README.md

 ## Introduction
-The *Catmon Image Classifier* (aka *Catmonic*) is a pytorch deep learning module that classifies a boosimba cat image with the cat's name and a probability.
+The *Catmon Image Classifier* (aka *Catmonic*) is a pytorch deep learning module that classifies a *Catmon* image with the cat's name and a probability.
 The classifier returns a label and a probability; there are 3 possible labels:
 'boo', 'simba' or 'unknown'.